columbia/dvh-asplos-ae/README.md

 # git clone https://github.com/columbia/dvh-asplos-ae.git
 ```

 The client machine should have the baseline kernel, which is v4.18-base.
 Update as described in [Kernel Setup]#Kernel Setup.
-In addition, add the client ssh public key to `client_ssh_public` in scripts directory in **server** machine.
-This will add the client ssh public key to the server and all virtual machines when starting a virtual machine with `run-vm.py`.

 ## Run application benchmarks and and collect results
 Run this command in the client.
 It will automatically run all the applications and save results.